toolfun/_nets/NIBIRU/NIT2_contract_tasks.md

 2. Instantiate a smart contract
 3. Successfully broadcast an ExecuteContract transaction

-#### 📌 This manual is for the case if you have not installed nibiru node or want to do the task on another server
+#### 📌 This manual is for the case if you have not installed nibiru node or want to do the task on a separate server
 ---

 ## 1. Deploy smart contract on Nibiru